Dynamic Modeling Of Spherical Variable-Shape Wave Energy Converters: Forced Constrained Equations of Motion

 \subsection{Hydro Forces}

+This work describes the method of applying the hydrodynamic loads on the shells in the Lagrangian mechanics realm, the hydrodynamic loads can be obtained from BEM solvers or CFD solvers (ex., capytaine, NEMOH and openFOAM).

-In this work, it is assumed that the excitation pressure $P_{ex}$ is uniformly distributed around the submerged buoy's volume; such that the excitation force on a submerged partition is expressed as ${f_{ex}}_i = P_{ex} {A}_i$, where $A_i$ is the $i^{th}$ partition surface area, the calculation of the surface area is detailed in section \ref{subsec:sub_area_calc}.
+In this work we assume that the average of the summation of hydrodynamic pressures (excitation, radiation, etc) is sinusoidal.
+It is assumed that the average hydrodynamic pressures $P_{hydrod}$ is uniformly distributed around the submerged buoy's volume; such that the hydrodynamic force on a submerged partition is expressed as ${f_{hydrod}}_i = P_{hydrod} {A}_i$, where $A_i$ is the $i^{th}$ partition surface area, the calculation of the surface area is detailed in section \ref{subsec:sub_area_calc}.

-The radiation forces are neglected in this study; radiation forces are usually in the form of damping and inertia forces.
-While radiation fores are important to model for accurate simulation of a given WEC, the focus of this study is the dynamic modeling of a VSB WEC, and the comparison between the VSB and FSB; for the purpose of this study the radiation forces can be neglected.
-In future work, the radiation forces will be included.
-Hence, here the generalized hydro force is the summation of the generalized excitation and the generalized hydrostatic force (or buoyant force).
-The buoyant force $\vec{\mathbit{f}}^b$ is exerted on the buoy's surface due to the displaced water by the submerged volume.
+The hydrostatic force (buoyant force) $\vec{\mathbit{f}}^b$ is exerted on the buoy's surface due to the displaced water by the submerged volume.
 For the case of a FSB, the buoyant force acts on the center of buoyancy along the $\hat{\boldsymbol{a}}_3$ direction.
-On the other hand, for a VSB, the buoyant force is computed as integration of pressure over the surface.
+On the other hand, for a VSB, the buoyant force is computed as the integration of pressure over the surface.
 This buoyant pressure contributes to the shell's deformation; hence Eq. \eqref{eq:68} is used to compute the buoyant force at each node $i$: where $\rho_w$ is the density of the water, $V_{s,i}$ is the submerged volume corresponding to the node $i$, and the angle $\phi$ is defined as shown in Fig.~\ref{fig:1}.
 The calculation of the buoyant force for the VSB takes into account the continuous change in the buoy shape and the submerged volume.
 In the rest of the current subsection, the methodology followed to calculate the submerged volume is presented, and then the generalized hydrodynamic force is calculated.